subinabid/blog/_posts/2019-05-13-djangoprojectname.md

 ---
 layout: post
 title: How to change a Django Project name
-tags: software python django
+tags: Python Django
-categories: software python django
+categories: Software Python Django IT
 ---

 If you are reading this, then, most probably you are already working on your project in Django.
 Running the command  `django-admin startproject ProjectName` easily starts the project for you.
 Nothing complicated here.
 Imagine you have already worked on your project for a while and you want to rename it.